Amsterdam/panorama/README.md

 Developing
 ----------

-Use `docker-compose` to start a local database.
+Use `docker-compose` to start a local set of dockers.

 	(sudo) docker-compose start

 or

 	docker-compose up

+You can also start the web project locally on port 8000 for live development, it will connect to the containerized database.

 Unit tests run locally
 ----------------------